 5. Juane from Peru Amazon Jungle

-For more about this dish and other specialities from the Amazon, read our previous post here about the Surprising Amazonian Food From Peru.
+For more about this dish and other specialities from the Amazon, read our article about the Surprising Amazon food from Peru.

 6. Chivito Sandwich from Uruguay